Demotive/govuk_transformation_dashboard/_posts/2000-01-03-redundancy-payment.markdown

   - The alpha prototype passed the [Digital by Default Service Standard](https://www.gov.uk/service-manual/digital-by-default) assessment

 challenges: |
-  - Investment in digital skills development needed in order to sustain the service
+  - Investment in digital skills development needed to sustain the service

 next-steps: |
   - Develop an operating model for the live service
   - Continue to make improvements to the service based on user feedback
   - Develop a digital strategy

 videos:
   - url: https://www.youtube.com/watch?v=2yXnblGFyMQ